zbroju/financoj/README.md

 ## Documentation:
 Type:
 ```
-mm --help
+fin --help
 ```
 to get help and all available options
-It is worth to copy the file example.mmrc to your $HOME/.mmrc and edit it by putting your own settings.
+It is worth to copy the file example.financojrc to your $HOME/.financojrc and edit it by putting your own settings.
 ```
 Usage:
-	mm COMMAND [object | reports] [OPTIONS]
+	fin COMMAND [object | reports] [OPTIONS]

 COMMANDS:
         -I, --init	init a new file.
 Requires -f (--file) option.